Hatice Bahar Özgüvenç: Managerial career

 By September 2020, Özgüvenç was appointed manager of the Beşiktaş J.K.
 In the 2020–21 Turkcell League season, her team won the champion title after defeating Fatih Vatan Spor in the play-off final match.

-By October 2021, Özgüvenç was appointed as a manager of the newly established women's team of Fatih Karagümrük..
+By October 2021, Özgüvenç was appointed as a manager of the newly established women's team of Fatih Karagümrük.
 She mede her team runners-up in their first season in the 2021-22 Super League.
 She served three seasons at the team.
 In the beginning of the 2024-25 Super League season, her team was folded, and she transferred to Beylerbeyi.

-In the beginning of Seeptember 2025, she was appointed head coach of the Super League club Trabzon.
+In the beginning of September 2025, she was appointed head coach of the Super League club Trabzon.